 Alex Murdaugh trial: As defense builds its case, here's where things stand in the double murder trial

 The double murder trial of disgraced former attorney Alex Murdaugh is taking a turn.
-The prosecution rested its case Friday, and the defense is beginning to call its own witnesses on behalf of Murdaugh.
+The prosecution rested its case Friday, and the defense is beginning to call its own witnesses — including Murdaugh himself — on behalf of Murdaugh.
 The case has already stretched on for weeks and captured the attention of not only the rural South Carolina Lowcountry, where Murdaugh was a prominent attorney from a well-known family, but across the country.

 Here's where the double murder trial stands.